 Small and Medium Sized Enterprises: Lending and More

-- Banks provide financing to almost 1.6 million SMEs
+- Banks provide financing to more than 1.6 million SMEs

 - 78 per cent of SMEs have a positive relationship with their main financial institution